Have you heard about Adobe’s recent update to Lightroom? It has a new feature called “Enhance Details”. Adobe says it:

 Using this method at 300% magnification to guide me to where the changes were, I could then see them clearly.
 The enhanced image was indeed more detailed than the original.
 But (for this example anyway) they’re extremely subtle!
 Too subtle to show up in a blog resolution image without a difference map.

 I did a little more research on-line and found this blog post: https://elialocardi.com/adobe-lightroom-camera-raw-enhance-details-review/.
-It’s got several samples where the difference are more obvious.
+It’s got several samples where the differences are more obvious.
 Well worth a read.

 Here are my thoughts: